jeffsieu/typescript-from-zero/chapters/3-advanced-concepts/7-mapped-types/README.md

 // Equivalent to: { name: string | null; age: number | null; }
 ```

-## Modifying Property Modifiers
+## Modifying property modifiers

-You can add or remove `readonly` and optional modifiers:
+You can add or remove `readonly` and optional modifiers.
+Removing modifiers can be done using `-`:

 ```ts
 type Mutable<T> = {